sergiusechel/LLM-Masked-Robber/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License Version 2.0